Not really a blog, just some stuff that a future me might need to remember one day.

 the correct version of each gem at runtime.
 This means it’s critical to

-and other executables with bundle exec
+run ruby and other executables with bundle exec.
+Alternatively you

 can have Bundler generate binstubs for each executable in your

-project’s bin
+project’s bin directory with:

 $ bundle install --binstubs